We are engineering artificial intelligence.

 We have fragments—partial maps of the psyche, each illuminating something true.
 But no unified structure.
 No developmental sequence.
 No living curriculum that is as universal as reading, writing and arithmetic.

-This work begins from a simple premise: That such a map is possible.
-And that it is time to build it.
+This work begins from a simple premise: That such a map is possible, and that it is time to build it.

 The Why